- Home

 Dr Bowman-Smart is an empirical bioethicist with a background in both genetics and philosophy.
 Her areas of focus are genomics, reproduction, and the philosophy of medicine.
 Her research approach involves ethical and philosophical analysis that is informed by various types of empirical research, such as surveys, statistical analysis, and qualitative interview studies.

-A/Prof Li DU
+A/Prof Li Du

 Associate Professor, Faculty of Law, University of Macau, China